Learn on the chip. Stimuli can derive from text, bio-signals, audio files, images and videos, etc.

 - Prestigious universities and laboratories are designing neuromorphic chips such as the MIT, Stanford, GorgiaTech, and more, but again when will they be available to the public? how easy to use?

 - What about FPGA?
-The NeuroMem IP is available for FPGA and especially suitable for SOC running at high frequency.
+The NeuroMem IP is also available for FPGA and especially suitable for SOC running at high frequency.
 However, it is a viable solution only up to a certain number of neurons, after which the size and cost of the FPGA become unpractical for consumer appliances and IoT.